laur89/docker-seedbox-rclone-fetch-extract/README.md

 Dockerised service periodically pulling data from a remote seedbox & extracting archived files.

-Note data is synced unidirectionally, but if already downloaded & processed asset gets deleted on the remote, then it's also nuked locally.
+Note data is synced unidirectionally, and if already downloaded & processed asset gets deleted on the remote, then it's also nuked locally.
 This is generally the preferred method, as \*arr service (or whatever other media manager you happen to use) should be responsible for torrent removal upon successful import anyways.